If the glass on your art or photograph breaks we can replace it. Here is what you need to do.

 AR Water White Glass

-One step down from the museum glass is the AR Water White Glass which has the same 85% reduction in glare as the museum glass but it has only 72% protection from harmful UV rays.
-This is a great choice for items that are not in any direct sun but you still want to glare free.
+One step down from the museum glass is the AR Water White Glass which has the same reduction in glare as the museum glass but it has only 72% protection from harmful UV rays.
+This is still a great choice for items that are not in any direct sun but you still want to be glare-free.

 Blocks 99% of the harmful UV light rays